 That’s why infographics are so effective–not only do they give your eyes a rest, but they also summarize information.
 Just pull the key information from your blog post and make it into an infographic.

-1. Use long infographics at the end of a blog post to summarize information
+Summarize information at the end of a blog post with a long infographic

 Even if your text is engaging and even if you pepper visuals throughout the article, there are still going to be people who don’t bother reading your post.

 Sometimes it’s because the blog post didn’t answer their question, or they didn’t feel up to reading a long article.
 In either cases, they may choose to scan quickly through the article.